-(Hebrews 7:28) For the law appoints men in their weakness as high priests, but the word of the oath, which came later than the law, appoints a Son who has been made perfect forever.
+(Hebrews 7:28) For the law appoints as high priests men in all their weakness; but the oath, which came after the law, appointed the Son, who has been made perfect forever.

 The law of God was followed as a guide for appointing high priests.
 All of these priests had moral and personal weaknesses; therefore, the law of God required them to offer sacrifices for themselves and others before Christ came and made the New Covenant sacrifice in His blood.
 The oath in Psalms 110:4 came after the law was given to Moses, and the oath of God rather than the regulations of the law appointed Jesus, the Son of God, as our High Priest.
 Jesus is pure and perfect as Hebrews 7:26 describes.
 By Jesus' death and resurrection, He was made the perfect High Priest forever and His grace will sustain believers forever in a right relationship with God and others forever in heaven and forever on earth after He comes again as He promised.